jacomac/spring-boot-rest-template/README.md

 ## Purpose
 This project is meant as a template to quickly get up an running with a java spring boot ReSTful backend for a new app or a micro service.
-It provides basic capabilities that most applications need such as user management and serviceability, like e.g. changing log level at runtime, announcements, user impersonation for admins.
+It provides basic capabilities that most applications need such as user management and serviceability, like e.g. changing log level at runtime and making announcements.
 Integration tests are setup out of the box to run with docker test containers.
 ## SPREST Roadmap
 - [x] [provide intial db migration script](https://github.com/jacomac/spring-boot-rest-template/issues/1)